mehdihadeli/envoy-samples/file-based-dynamic-routing-configuration/readme.md

         "endpoint": {
           "address": {
             "socket_address": {
-              "address": "172.17.0.1", #hostname -I    -this is ip address of host for docker, localhost dosn't work because we are in another container
+              "address": "172.17.0.1", // in wsl we have to use wsl eth0 interface address or wsl ipv6 address or use localhost for address that it resolve to ipv6 address
               "port_value": 8001
             }
           }